Meher Baba: Wider influence

-His legacy includes the Avatar Meher Baba Charitable Trust he established in India, a handful of centers for information and pilgrimage.
-He has had influence on pop culture creators and introduced the common phrase "Don't worry; be happy".
+His legacy includes the Avatar Meher Baba Charitable Trust he established in India, and a handful of centers for information and pilgrimage.
+He has influenced pop culture creators and introduced the slogan "Don't worry; be happy".
 This was used in Bobby McFerrin's hit 1988 song of the same name.
-Among his followers were well-known musicians like Melanie Safka and Pete Townshend, as well as journalists like Sir Tom Hopkinson.
+Among his followers were well-known musicians such as Melanie Safka and Pete Townshend, as well as journalists including Sir Tom Hopkinson.

-In 1971, Baba's following in the United States was estimated at 7,000.
-However, other commentators have suggested that the size of the movement has been underestimated because public proselytising is uncommon among Baba's followers, and that in 1975, the movement was larger than the more visible Hare Krishna movement.
-He was a self-identified Sufi, and considered a leader of the Californian branch of Western Sufism, though his version of Sufism shared very few similarities with the Sufi Movement, apart from universalism and anti-dogmatism.
+In 1971, Meher Baba's following in the United States was estimated at 7,000 people.
+Some commentators have suggested that the size of the movement has been underestimated due to the rarity of proselytising by Meher Baba's followers, and that in 1975, the movement was larger than the more visible Hare Krishna movement.

-Regardless, Baba's Sufi influence is said to have drawn from Sai Baba of Shirdi, and it was he who designated Sai Baba with the specifically Sufi status of Qutb.
+Meher Baba was accepted as the leader of a Sufi organization based in California which he renamed Sufism Reoriented.
+Meher Baba's Sufi influence is said to have drawn from Sai Baba of Shirdi, whom Meher Baba designated as a Qutb.
+However, some commentators have asserted that Meher Baba's interpretation of Sufism shared very few similarities with the Sufi Movement apart from universalism and anti-dogmatism.